-The level of and quality information available to the NAEI for 2009 mapping exercise on the location and scale of landfill activity varied across the UK.
-Information on the geographical extent of landfills sites in England and Wales was available from the Environment Agency in a GIS format.
-Within Scotland and Northern Ireland the geographic location of the landfill was available from SEPA and DOENI but not the spatial extent.
-SEPA figures however, also provided estimates if infill received by each landfill in 2008.
-Using this information, estimates of the MSW waste arisings received by each landfill we made and used as a proxy for the emissions rates for landfills in the UK.
-Distributions were calculated using;
+The level of and quality of information available for the NAEI 2009 mapping exercise on the location and scale of landfill activity varied across the UK.
+Information on the geographical extent of landfill sites in England and Wales was available from the Environment Agency in GIS format.
+Within Scotland and Northern Ireland the geographic location of the landfill sites was available from SEPA and DOENI but not the spatial extent.
+SEPA figures however, also provided estimates of infill received by each landfill in 2008.
+Using this information, estimates of the MSW waste arisings received by each landfill were made and used as a proxy for the emission rates for landfills in the UK.
+Distributions were calculated using:

-- AEA - Regional MSW waste arising by Devolved Administration - Actual infill rates for landfills in Scotland for 2008 - Area of landfill as a proxy for infill rate for landfills in England, Wales and Northern Ireland (information on the area of landfill were absent for Northern Ireland, all operations were assumed to be of similar size)
+- Regional MSW waste arising by Devolved Administration - Actual infill rates for landfills in Scotland for 2008 - Area of landfill as a proxy for infill rate for sites in England, Wales and Northern Ireland (information on the area of landfill was absent for Northern Ireland, hence all operations were assumed to be of similar size).

-Ammonia and methane emissions from landfills have been mapped at 5 km2 resolution by CEH as part of a subcontract to the NAEI to map all non industrial ammonia emissions (Dragosits and Sutton, 2010).
+Ammonia and methane emissions from landfills have been mapped at 5 km2 resolution by CEH as part of a subcontract to the NAEI to map all non industrial ammonia emissions (Dragosits & Sutton, 2011b).
 This uses a combination of landfill site locations where available and population distributions to fill gaps where the landfill site locations are not available.